Perth Attractions: 14 Best things to do in Perth

 A visit to the mint offers the chance to see the largest collection in Australia of natural gold nuggets, including the Golden Beauty nugget, as well as precious coins being pressed, and molten gold being poured to make a gold bar in the original melt house.

-Pay a visit to the Old Mill
+Pay a Visit to the Old Mill

 old mill